TVR-AelinTX/etn/index.md

 ### 21/04/2022:

 Plots were generated of the test data.
 Data was grouped per compound, concentration and batch and then the means of the replicates was used for plotting.
-A script was wrtitten that plots per compound the different concentrations in another color and displays the sample with the max absorbance (lysed membrane) and a negative control (membrane without disruption).
+A script was written that plots per compound the different concentrations in another color and displays the sample with the max absorbance (lysed membrane) and a negative control (membrane without disruption).

 ### 26/04/2022: